MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-School-Enrolment/README.md

 ## Task

-Test the program.
-Where appropriate, improve it and debug it.
+Test the program, and if needed debug it.
+Ensure that the code is readable and efficient.

 ## Original code